Here's your guide for dressing your kindergartner, head to toe.

-- Shoes: Double-tie laces at home before your child heads off to school, or stick to Velcro.
-It helps teachers out — tremendously — when all shoes remain securely on feet for the whole day!
+- Shoes: It would be a good idea to double-tie laces at home before your child heads off to school or stick to Velcro.
+It helps teachers out — tremendously — when all shoes remain securely on feet for the whole day.

 Finally, keep getting dressed simple for your child.
 Put outfits together in the closet so she can reach for the hanger and have a shirt and bottoms in one place.
 This trick saves time, but if your child wants to show her own fashion flair, buy lots of mix-and-match pieces so she can choose for herself.